 2. All medical records.
 We accept medical records either in hard copy or electronically on password protected digital media or, preferably, from a secure file server from which we can download the material.
 If medical records are not ordered into relevant sections and paginated, additional time will be taken to provide a thorough review of the records which will be charged at the standard hourly rate.

-4. Return of a singed copy of Mr Whitehouse’s terms and conditions.
+4. Return of a singed copy of Professor Whitehouse’s terms and conditions.

 Destruction of Medical Records

 Please note that all copies of medical records will be destroyed 3 months following the completion and issuing of Professor Whitehouse’s report unless there is a specific justification why this should not be done.
 If this is the case, this needs to be specifically requested by the instructing party.